SHAW DIVORCE & FAMILY LAW LLC

 GENERAL OVERVIEW

-• New statute appears to require termination of child support at age 23.
+- New statute requires termination of child support at age 23.

 PARENTS HAVE DUTY TO SUPPORT CHILDREN